Man on a Swing

 Man on a Swing is a 1974 American thriller film directed by Frank Perry and written by David Zelag Goodman.
-The film stars Cliff Robertson, Joel Grey, Dorothy Tristan, Elizabeth Wilson and George Voskovec and was released on February 27, 1974 by Paramount Pictures.
+The film stars Cliff Robertson, Joel Grey, Dorothy Tristan, Elizabeth Wilson and George Voskovec and was released on February 27, 1974, by Paramount Pictures.

 The film is loosely drawn from a true-life murder investigation and based on the non-fiction book The Girl on the Volkswagen Floor (1971) by journalist William Arthur Clark.

 Plot

-Police detective Lee Tucker is investigating the murder of a woman.
+Police detective Lee Tucker is investigating the murder of a woman named Maggie Dawson.
 He has little evidence until factory worker Franklin Wills approaches him, identifying himself as a clairvoyant.
 Wills goes into trances during which he says that he can see the murder taking place.
 Tucker wonders whether Wills is truly clairvoyant or has an ulterior motive.